R-Bot: An LLM-based Query Rewrite System: Step-by-Step Rewrite

 $(iii)$ Given the rules with relevance scores, we first filter out those with $-\infty$ as irrelevant.
 Then, we order the remaining rules by prioritizing the rules with higher scores, which comprehensively reflect their direct and indirect relevance to the input query.

-\hi{Step 2: Recipe-based Rule Selection and Ordering.} Derived recipes offer more detailed and comprehensive guidance for rewriting the input query when compared to the basic rule specifications and \QAs.
+\hi{Step 2: Recipe-based Rule Selection and Ordering.} Derived recipes offer more detailed guidance for rewriting the input query compared to the basic rule specifications and \QAs.
 Therefore, we refine the initially arranged rule sequence to align it more closely with these recipes.
-This refinement process is divided into three sub-steps.
+This process is divided into three sub-steps.

 $(i)$ We first refine rule selection with recipes.
 A straightforward method is to assess the relevance between each rule and each recipe, excluding those rules deemed irrelevant.
 However, this method faces two significant drawbacks.
 Firstly, it overlooks rule dependencies, consequently excluding indirectly utilized rules that become relevant only after another rule is applied.
 Secondly, this method incurs high costs, especially since it lies on the critical path for online query rewrite.
 To address these limitations, we propose a batch filtering method.
-Specifically, we first feed the rewrite recipe and a batch of rules to \llm, and require \llm to select the most appropriate rules aligned with the rewrite recipe, using the prompt \textit{$p_{select\_rule}=$``Given the input query and the rewrite rules, you should evaluate whether the rules can be applied to rewrite the query in the context of the recipe.''} Next, we feed the previously selected rules along with the next batch of rules into \llm for further selection.
+Specifically, we first feed the rewrite recipe and a batch of rules to \llm, and require \llm to select the most appropriate rules aligned with the rewrite recipe, using the prompt \textit{$p_{select\_rule}=$``Given the input query and rewrite rules, you should evaluate whether the rules can be applied to rewrite the query in the context of the recipe.''} Next, we feed the previously selected rules along with the next batch of rules into \llm for further selection.
 We continue this process iteratively until all rules have been evaluated.
 In this way, we not only accelerate the \llm selection process, but also consider the rule dependency within the selected rules.

 $(ii)$ Next, we methodically refine the rule order according to rewrite recipe.
 First, taking into account the inter-dependence of the selected rules, we categorize them into groups wherein each group pertains to the same SQL operator (e.g., join).
 We then instruct \llm to arrange them following the rewrite recipe, emphasizing the alignment of closely related rules.
 Second, leveraging the grouped rule ordering as a basis, we instruct \llm to refine the overall rule ordering to optimally align with the rewrite recipe.